nhselect/step1-training/content/items/paper-survey.md

 order: 7
 action: Complete the survey
 ---
-If you have had prior experience with using the paper-based Step 1 competencies, in any capacity, please help us by completing this survey.
+If you have had prior experience with using the paper-based Steps  competencies, in any capacity, please help us by completing this survey.